Carolyn Moore Layton: Jonestown

-In Media
+In media

-A 2018 A&E documentary, Jonestown: The Women Behind the Massacre, focused on four women who were close to Jim Jones, including Carolyn Moore Layton.
-Australian author Laura Elizabeth Woollett's novel Beautiful Revolutionary is largely based on the life of Layton, who she fictionalises as 'Evelyn Lynden'.
+The A&E documentary, Jonestown: The Women Behind the Massacre (2018), focused on four women who were close to Jim Jones, including Carolyn Moore Layton.

+Australian author Laura Elizabeth Woollett's novel Beautiful Revolutionary is based largely on the life of Layton.
+Woollett fictionalises the protagonist as 'Evelyn Lynden'.

 Episode 14 of Criminal Broads, a podcast about women on the wrong side of the law, closely covers Layton's story.